 If the reassessment shows that the amount being charged is too high, then a refund is given which is often back dated.

-Slater Byrne Recoveries’ aged care facility debt recovery policy is anchored on compassionate treatment of family and debtors.
+Slater Byrne Recoveries’ policy of collecting debts for aged care facility is anchored on compassionate treatment of family and debtors.
 As part of our debt collection process for the aged care facilities, we take all reasonable steps to establish a payment arrangement or negotiate a settlement of the outstanding debt.